It is the expression of a mental tension, like despair, not being able to stand anything anymore and even vomiting normal portions.

-However, if making contact with a psychotherapist or clinic is an effort too big, sufferers can turn to a specialised advice centre.
-The employees of the advice centres provide information about the illness, the different treatment possibilities and pass on suitable addresses.
-A list of specialist advice centres for sufferers of eating disorders can be found in the Therapy Guide for the City of Hamburg from page 167 (german version).
+However, if getting in contact with a psychotherapist or a clinic is an effort too big, sufferers can go to a specialist advice centre.
+The employees of the advice centre provide information about the illness, the different treatments offered and pass on suitable addresses.
+A list of specialist advice centres for patients with eating disorders can be found via the "Bundeszentrale für Gesundheitliche Aufklärung" (German version).

 What can friends and family do?

 Sind Anzeichen einer Bulimie erkennbar, sollte dies direkt, aber behutsam angesprochen werden.
 Dabei kann es passieren, dass der Betroffene zunächst alles abstreitet und zu keinem Gespräch bereit ist.
 Dennoch wird empfohlen, das Thema weiterhin anzusprechen.
 Hierbei gilt umso mehr, Ungeduld und starke Emotionen zu vermeiden, sondern dem Menschen mit Bulimie unterstützend gegenüber zu treten.

 Als Partner, Elternteil oder Freund eines Betroffenen ist man gefordert.
 Dennoch ist es wichtig, sich nicht zu übernehmen.
 Auch Angehörige können sich an Beratungsstellen für Essstörungen, an Haus- und Fachärzte und an Psychotherapeuten wenden.